 Residents Maintain Autonomy

-Measures the percent of long-term care residents that required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
+Measures the percent of long-term patients that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and continence.

 Ability to Keep Residents Mobile

 In Continuing Care at Brooksby Village, 15.75% Percentage of Residents

 This datapoint is a measure of the percentage of long-term care patients who remained mobile levels.

 In Continuing Care at Brooksby Village, 1.68 Hospitalizations per 1,000 resident days